All GP surgeries in England to advertise Jess’s Rule to prevent avoidable deaths

 The posters were co-designed by DHSC, NHS England and Jess’s parents Andrea and Simon Brady.

-GP surgeries will also receive a letter from Mr Streeting and NHS England’s national medical director Dr Claire Fuller to stress the importance of Jess’s Rule.
+GP surgeries will also receive a letter from Mr Streeting and NHS England’s national medical director to stress the importance of Jess’s Rule.

 Ms Brady, an engineer for Airbus, contacted her GP surgery around 20 times over six months in the lead up to her death in 2020, reporting symptoms such as abdominal pain, coughing, vomiting and weight loss.